Cat Fauvelle

 • Unstable soil conditions for growth.

-In the years since the Algar restoration was complete, Silvacom has explored the region to monitor wildlife habitat use, a six-year collaboration, and to evaluate the net benefits of habitat restoration through the quantification of ecosystem services, described here.
+In the years since the completion of the Algar restoration, Silvacom embarked on a six-year collaboration to monitor wildlife habitat use and to evaluate the net benefits of habitat restoration through the quantification of ecosystem services.

 Through this project, our team presented recommendations for alternative measures of successful linear restoration in fen sites, such as considering overall vegetation cover and ease of movement, rather than limiting the definition of vegetation cover to tree species.
-More details on the work our team completed can be found in our full report.
+More details on the work our team completed can be found in the Algar Habitat Project: Improving Fen Restoration Outcomes report.

 Interested in the methods Silvacom used through this work and how they can be applied to your projects?
 Reach out to discuss: